 How high (or low) is our tolerance to exposure?
 If it’s high, we can dare journeys into the unknown, we can put dearly-held assumptions at risk, we can invite overwhelming wonder and mind-numbing uncertainty.
 We can open our window on the world and the universe.

 A live question is an open door to the world.
 Answers often close that door.
 What’s the point in looking if we already know the answer?
 Knowing the answer signals a belief.
-In everyday life they’re handy things, beliefs, and they lend a comfortable solidity to our prosaic lives – solid things generally stay solid and give us something firm to stand on.
+In everyday life they’re handy things, beliefs, and they lend a comfortable solidity to our prosaic lives – solid things generally stay solid and give us something firm to stand on or sit on.
 On the other hand, the person who unquestioningly throws out mouldy milk is unlikely to discover penicillin.

-I may have had some persuasive experiences to do with some of the ‘large’ questions: Where do we come from?
+We may have had some persuasive experiences to do with some of the ‘large’ questions: Where do we come from?
 Where are we going?
-Why does the sun come up in the morning?
-All respect to these experiences and to the hunches they encourage.
+Why does the sun come up in the morning? -All respect to these experiences and to the hunches they encourage.
 But, personally, I don’t want to close down my hunches by freezing them into beliefs.
 What is the point in shutting ourselves down just for some undependable security?